snkashis/android-docs/pages/mapbox-services/2.0.0/geocoder.md

 ```

 ### Reverse geocoding
 The process of turning a string address to a coordinate is called reverse geocoding.
 Instead of supplying the builder with a string address you'd pass in coordinates instead.
-Handling the response is similar to forward geocoding.
+Handling the response is like forward geocoding.
 While one coordinate is given, you'll oftentimes get multiple results from the response all valid ways to describe to specific location.
 For example, one might be the street name while another result will be the country.
 The ordering of the list usually goes from most relevant to least.

-You can narrow the response similar to forward geocoding by biasing the result using the available parameters provided in the builder.
+You can narrow the response like forward geocoding by biasing the result using the available parameters provided in the builder.

 ```java
 MapboxGeocoding reverseGeocode = new MapboxGeocoding.Builder()